 - 1. Taxi or Airport Shuttle actual costs with receipts. - 2.
-Private car 58 cents per mile for a maximum of two round trips with no parking charges or for one round-trip with parking charges.
+Private car 65.5 cents per mile for a maximum of two round trips with no parking charges or for one round-trip with parking charges.
 Receipts are required for airport parking claims. - 3.
-Use of Public Transportation In lieu of taxi or airport shuttle, employees can be reimbursed without receipts \$5 for each one-way trip either from the airport to hotel/meeting or from the hotel/meeting to the airport.
+Use of Public Transportation In lieu of taxi or airport shuttle, employees can be reimbursed without receipts \$5 for each one-way trip either from the airport to hotel/meeting or from the hotel/meeting to the airport, or the actual cost of the travel with the submission of receipts.